Unique Vessel Identifier (UVI) - Global Record

 The Unique Vessel Identifier (UVI) is a global unique number that is assigned to a vessel to ensure traceability through reliable, verified and permanent identification of the vessel.
 The UVI will be with the vessel for its entire life, regardless of changes in flag, ownership, name etc. It is the key component of the Global Record and it is necessary to maintain its integrity.

-Table 1 below lists the information likely to be required for the issue of the IHS-Fairplay number.
+Table 1 below lists the core information likely to be required for the issue of the IMO Number.